robertistok/personal-website/content/posts/what-is-relatable-in-a-nutshell/index.md

 ---
+title: "What Is Relatable in a\_Nutshell"
 template: post
-title: What Is Relatable in a Nutshell
 slug: what-is-relatable-in-a-nutshell
 draft: false
 featured: false
-date: 2019-05-09T15:00:00.000Z
+date: "2019-05-09T15:00:00.000Z"
 description: >-
   Relatable, the company why I moved to Stockholm in 2017 and how it is changing my life.
 Let's jump into it.
-cover: /what-is-relatable-in-a-nutshell-cover.png
+cover: "./what-is-relatable-in-a-nutshell-cover.png"
 category: Programming
 tags:
   - Storytime